 If your code is hosted on GitHub, we make it easy to add Xet superpowers to an existing Git repository.
 When you install the XetData GitHub app and give it permissions to access to a GitHub repo, the app configures your repo to support large files, managing all non-UTF decodable files and files over the size of 256KB.

-All normal Git commands will continue to work with your GitHub repo, while the app stores managed files while providing rich views via links in commits and pull requests.
+All normal Git commands will continue to work with your GitHub repo while the XetData app seamlessly stores managed files, providing rich views via links in commits and pull requests.

 XetData GitHub App

 Install the Git-Xet client, returning to these instructions once Git-Xet has been installed.

 a.
 Click "Install"

 b.
 Select "Only select repositories" and select the repositories you want: